mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of July 4, 2026 (v0.5.52):**
+    -   **Multi-Video Quest Support:** The "Video" quest media type has been enhanced to support multiple videos.
+Administrators can now add a list of videos, each with an optional title, to a single quest.
+This is ideal for multi-part lessons or providing a playlist of related content.
+The user interface for creating and viewing these quests has been updated to support the new format.

 -   **Week of June 27, 2026 (v0.5.51):**
     -   **Math Muncher Curriculum Expansion:** This major update massively expands the "Math Muncher" minigame with a full curriculum for grades 1-6, featuring dozens of unique, auto-generated challenges based on common core standards.
 Gameplay has been polished based on user feedback: the power-up spawn rate has been reduced for better balance, and power-ups can now be collected with the "Munch" action.
 A critical stability issue causing random crashes when the player is hit has been fixed.
 The game now displays the player's current balance for any earnable rewards and shows a clear animation when more are gained.
 Finally, enemy AI has been improved for more varied and challenging movement patterns.